 It’s no secret that a DUI can negatively impact everything from your license to your auto insurance policy.
 Every state has its own set of laws when it comes to a DUI.
 In South Carolina, drivers can expect a minimum of 48 hours of jail time accompanied by a $400 to $1,000 fine and a minimum six-month license suspension.
 Additionally, South Carolina drivers are required to purchase an SR22 insurance certificate with the DMV in order to get their license reinstated.
 SR22 insurance is high-risk insurance that shows the DMV that you’re properly insured.

 Before you purchase your SR22 certificate, you’ll want to assure you’ve shopped around for cheap car insurance quotes.
 While it can be difficult to find a good rate with a DUI, it’s not impossible.
-Being a first-time offender will work in your favor as well as working with an insurance professional to compare your options.
-An SR22 certificate lasts three years, and a DUI in South Carolina will stay with your insurance policy for the same amount of time.
+Being a first-time offender will work in your favor as well as working with an insurance professional to compare car insurance options.
+An SR22 certificate lasts three years and a DUI in South Carolina will stay with your insurance policy for the same amount of time.

-Another driving habit that can negatively affect your insurance rates are speeding tickets and distracted driving.
-According to the National Highway Traffic Safety Administration (NHTSA), in 2018, more than 970 auto accidents were the result of distracted driving in South Carolina.
+Other driving habits that can negatively affect your insurance rates are speeding tickets and distracted driving.
 Being responsible for an accident can increase your insurance policy by several hundred or thousands of dollars.

 Distracted driving could lead to a reckless driving ticket, which could add up to six demerit points to your record and an increase to your policy for up to three years.
 If you find yourself needing insurance after a distracted driving ticket, the easiest way to save money is to shop insurance policies, as each insurance company will penalize getting a ticket differently.